SevaSafris/angular-auth-seed/README.md

 #### Production Builds

-For production builds, one can execute the same `gulp` tasks, but with a `--prod` argument.
-To switch the application to use the minified `app/js/app.min.js` file, a modification has to be made in `index.html`.
-Please see `index.html` for details on how to switch to use the minified files.
+For production builds, you can execute the same `gulp` tasks, but with a `--prod` argument.
+This will automatically update your `index.html` and `index-async.html` files with the paths of the minified and uglified `app.min.js`.

 ## Directory Layout